Home » Cardiovascular Health » Cardiovascular Disease Prevention » Angina

 Treatment Of Microvascular Angina

 Treatment for microvascular angina can include several different approaches.
 The most effective treatment for this condition starts with changes in your lifestyle.
 These changes are essential for the other treatment steps to work successfully.
 If you smoke then you need to quit immediately.
-Smoking increases the amounts of and other harmful substances in your blood, and these can contribute to arterial blockages of the large and small cardiac arteries.
+Smoking increases the amounts of cholesterol and other harmful substances in your blood, and these can contribute to arterial blockages of the large and small cardiac arteries.
 High blood pressure can also contribute to the development of microvascular angina, and so can diabetes.
 If you have either of these conditions it is important that you follow the advice of your physician and take any medications prescribed as directed.

 Your weight can also be a contributing factor with microvascular angina, and so can your diet.
-If you are overweight then you need to take steps to lose the excess weight and incorporate more exercise and activity into your daily schedule.
-Obesity can double or even triple your risks for all types of angina, because this excess weight makes it difficult for your blood vessels and arteries to work efficiently.
+If you are overweight then you need to take steps to lose the excess weight and incorporate more exercise and activity into your daily schedule. can double or even triple your risks for all types of angina, because this excess weight makes it difficult for your blood vessels and arteries to work efficiently.
 Even being twenty pounds overweight can make it much harder for your heart and arterial arteries to work properly, and can cause a blockage over time.

 Treatments for microvascular angina will depend on the specific cause of the condition in your case.
 Nitroglycerin may be prescribed to help improve the blood flow and amount of oxygen to your heart, so that the symptoms of the microvascular angina subside and the condition disappears.
 Beta blockers and calcium channel blockers are other classes of drugs that can be used for treating this condition.
 These drugs treat microvascular angina by reducing the amount of oxygen needed by your heart and lowering the work requirements for this organ.
 Rest is also prescribed as part of the treatment, so that your heart and arteries can recover.
 If none of these treatments work and the microvascular angina is still a problem then surgery may be the next treatment option.
 Surgery options can include a coronary bypass procedure, a balloon angioplasty, or even a stent placed in the blocked artery to hold it open and prevent any further blockage.